jpillora/overseer/README.md

 [![GoDoc](https://godoc.org/github.com/jpillora/overseer?status.svg)](https://godoc.org/github.com/jpillora/overseer)

-`overseer` is a library for creating monitorable, gracefully restarting, self-upgrading binaries in Go (golang).
-The main goal of this project is to facilitate the creation of self-upgrading binaries which play nice with standard process managers, secondly it should expose a simple API with reasonable defaults.
+`overseer` is a package for creating monitorable, gracefully restarting, self-upgrading binaries in Go (golang).
+The main goal of this project is to facilitate the creation of self-upgrading binaries which play nice with standard process managers, secondly it should expose a small and simple API with reasonable defaults.

 ![overseer diagram](https://docs.google.com/drawings/d/1o12njYyRILy3UDs2E6JzyJEl0psU4ePYiMQ20jiuVOY/pub?w=566&h=284)

 Commonly, graceful restarts are performed by the active process (*dark blue*) closing its listeners and passing these matching listening socket files (*green*) over to a newly started process.
 This restart causes any **foreground** process monitoring to incorrectly detect a program crash. `overseer` attempts to solve this by using a small process to perform this socket file exchange and proxying signals and exit code from the active process.

 :warning: *This is beta software.
-Do not use this in production yet.
-Consider the API unstable.
-Please report any [issues](https://github.com/jpillora/overseer) you encounter.*
+Be wary of using in production.
+Please report any [issues](https://github.com/jpillora/overseer/issues) you encounter.*

 ### Features